ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 These threshold values have to be found through trial and error and/or calibration.
 The values are likely different for various (sub)river basins.
 You could start with zero values and then experiment.
 Keeping large negative values makes sure that there is always baseflow.

-When groundwater is abstracted for usage, it typically could cause a local dip in the LZ values compared to neigbouring pixels.
+When groundwater is abstracted for usage, it typically could cause a local dip in the LZ values (~ water table) compared to neigbouring pixels.
 Therefore, a simple option to mimick groundwaterflow is added to LISFLOOD, which evens out the groundwaterlevels with neighbouring pixels.
 This option can be switched on using:

 ```xml
 	<setoption choice="1" name="groundwaterSmooth"/>